 What's Coming Next

-As we turn our attention toward planning the work of 2023, we will continue to intertwine themes of equity and inclusion throughout our conversations.
-But we don’t need to wait until 2023 to get started.
-Listed below are some concrete steps we are taking in this second half of 2022.
+As we continue our work at CDSS, we will continue to intertwine themes of equity and inclusion throughout our conversations.
+Listed below are some goals we intend to work towards.

 On the CDSS Board…